queryluke/masseffect-5e/static/data/spells/nova.md

 - name: Improved Damage
   description: Increase the damage die to d12.
 - name: Half blast
-  description: When you cast nova, it consumes one half of your remaining barrier
+  description: When you cast nova, it consumes half of your remaining barrier
-    ticks (rounded up), but deals damage as if you had used all of your remaining barrier ticks.
+    ticks (rounded up) but deals damage as if you had used all of your remaining barrier ticks.
 ---
 Transfer the energy of your barrier into a biotic explosion, consuming your remaining barrier ticks.
 Creatures within a